 What’s the takeaway?
 Unfortunately, GAO’s report makes it appear that we’re a ways from DOD fully implementing the LPTA restriction.
 For offerors, this might mean that procurements that should, in reality, be issued on a best-value basis are nonetheless issued as LPTA.

 Even if DOD has not yet implemented these requirements, offerors who are adversely affected by the use of LPTA procedures might be able to file a pre-award protest challenging that solicitation term.
 I’m not convinced that, just because DOD has balked on implementing Congress’s requirement, doesn’t mean the clear import of that requirement shouldn’t be given effect.
 In other words, there might be a basis to challenge the use of an LPTA criteria through a pre-award GAO protest even before DOD formally changes its regulations.

-If you have any questions about these LPTA restrictions—or their impact on a potential bid—please give me a call.
+If you have any questions about these LPTA restrictions—or their impact on a potential bid—please give us a call at 785-200-8919.